sahug/ds-bert/README.md

 **Note:** *Encoder is a pre trained model that we fine tune on our test data.*

 ## **Finetune**
 Once we have the data pre processed and we have the pre trained model we will train this model on out data.
 This phase is called Finetuneing.
+Here we have added additional layers, Dropout and Dense.
+You may need it ot you may not depending on what you want to achieve.
+You can just remove these layers and have the BERT layers only in the model.

 ```
 import tensorflow as tf
 from tensorflow import keras